Joheen Chakraborty's webpage

-I'm a third-year physics PhD student at MIT.
+I'm a fourth-year physics PhD student at MIT.
 I am fortunate to be advised by Erin Kara and work closely with Kevin Burdge and Riccardo Arcodia.

 I was an undergrad at Columbia, where I worked with Frits Paerels on X-ray astronomy and David Kipping on extrasolar planets, graduating in 2022.
 Before that, I grew up in Edison, New Jersey.